 Whole Pastured Chickens and Eggs

 At the time of writing this, our meat chickens and layers are raised on organic grain and waste produce from our local school cafeteria and our gardens.
 In summer, we also feed them maggots which we raise from waste meat.
 The end product is not certified organic, but we never purchase GMO products for our birds, and they are as healthy and vigorous foragers as we have ever seen.
-It is our intention to raise meat birds in 2018 on maggots, food waste and pasture alone.
 We look forward to a day when we can get closer a zero grain chicken operation.
 We will keep you posted.

 Vegetables, Herbs & Flowers